cakh/llm-ur-control/README.md

 ## Features

 - **LLM Integration of Universal Robots:** Seamlessly interact with and control the Universal Robot (UR) using natural language commands through large language models (LLMs) such as ChatGPT.
-- **Read Current Joint States:** Query the robot's state with intuitive commands like, _"What are the current joint angles in degrees?"_ to retrieve the joint positions.
-The agent listens to the _/joint_states_ topic to fetch real-time joint positions and processes the data for user-friendly responses.
+- **Read Current Joint States:** Query the robot's state with intuitive commands like, _"What are the current joint angles in degrees?"_.
-- **Read Current TCP Pose:** Query the robot's Tool Center Point (TCP) Pose with commands like, _"What is the current TCP Position"_ to retrieve the current end effector pose.
-The agent reads the position from the custom service (cartesian_motion_server).
-- **Joint Motion Commands:** Issue joint motion commands with natural language, such as, _"Move the robot to joint positions -90, -90, -90, 90, 45, 180,"_ to initiate joint movements.
-The agent leverages the _/scaled_joint_trajectory_controller_ to move the robot joints.
+- **Joint Motion Commands:** Issue joint motion commands with natural language, such as, _"Move the robot to joint positions -90, -90, -90, 90, 45, 180,"_.
-- **Cartesian Motion Commands:** Control the robot's TCP directly in Cartesian space using commands like, _"Move the end effector 30cm in the z direction"_ to move the TCP upward.
-The agent communicates with the custom service (cartesian_motion_server) which uses _/cartesian_motion_controller_ to change the TCP Pose.
+- **Cartesian Motion Commands:** Control the robot's TCP directly in Cartesian space using commands like, _"Move the end effector 30cm in the z direction"_.
-- **Controller Management:** Enables switching the controller that is controlling the robot between _cartesian_motion_controller_ and _scaled_joint_trajectory_controller_.
 - **More features in planning** If you want any features, open up an issue.
+- For more features and capabilites refer to the [Tools and Capabilities](#tools-and-capabilities) section.

 ## ⚠️ Warning: Test Phase

 This project is currently in the **test phase** and may cause the robot to move unexpectedly or randomly.
+The project has been tested with ROS2 humble and UR5e robot.

 ### Recommendations:
 - **Use a simulated robot** for testing to avoid potential damage to physical hardware.